 An ID Policy container is a repository for ID policies and is used in conjunction with the ID Provider driver.
-For more information about the ID Provider driver, see the NetIQ Identity Manager Manual Task Service Driver Implementation Guide.
+For more information about the ID Provider driver, see the NetIQ Identity Manager Driver for Identity Governance Implementation Guide.
 When the ID Provider driver receives an ID request from a client, it generates an identification that is based on the ID policy specified in the request and passes the identification to the client.